vimalancodes/cnn-lab/README.md

 After you have installed Python and the Python extension, download the code, save it to a new folder, and then open the folder in VS-Code.

+1. Click on the green button with the `Code` label on the top right of this page.
+2. Click on `Download Zip`

+Alternatively, you can use `git`.
+You can also copy and paste manually from the individual files.

 ### Get the lab code
 1. Go to the course Blackboard page and download the code for the lab
 2. Create a new folder for your code called `cnn-lab`.
 You can choose any location for the folder.